tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 ### In a browser
 Open a browser and go to http://<external_ip>:7000

-* Enter username and password mentioned in `airflow users  create` command in the login page.
+* In the login page, enter the username and password you chose when running the `airflow users create` command.

 ![airflow-login.png](images/airflow_workshop/airflow-login.png)

+Airflow loads DAGs from Python source files.
+It takes each file and executes it.
+Then it loads any DAG objects from that file.
+All `.py` files which define DAG objects will be listed as pipelines in the airflow homepage.

-Airflow will check all the python files inside `~/airflow/dags/` folder for the '**DAG**' argument.
+In this tutorial, Airflow scans the `~/airflow/dags/` folder for DAG objects.

-If found it will list it as pipeline in airflow homepage (here `~/airflow/dags/taxi_pipeline.py`)
+If you open `~/airflow/dags/taxi_pipeline.py` and scroll to the bottom, you can see that it creates and stores a DAG object in a variable named `DAG`.
+Hence it will be listed as a pipeline in the airflow homepage as shown below:

 ![dag-home-full.png](images/airflow_workshop/dag-home-full.png)

-If you click on taxi, it will go to the graph view of the DAG
+If you click on taxi, it will go to the graph view of the DAG.

 ![airflow-dag-graph.png](images/airflow_workshop/airflow-dag-graph.png)

 ### Trigger the taxi pipeline

-On the homepage you can see the buttons that can be used to interact with the DAG
+On the homepage you can see the buttons that can be used to interact with the DAG.

 ![dag-buttons.png](images/airflow_workshop/dag-buttons.png)

-Under actions header, click on the trigger button and start the process
+Under the **actions** header, click on the **trigger** button to trigger the pipeline.

-In the taxi DAG page use the button on the right to refresh the DAG when you make changes
+In the taxi **DAG** page, use the button on the right to refresh the state of the graph view of the DAG as the pipeline runs.
+Additionally, you can enable **Auto Refresh** to instruct Airflow to automatically refresh the graph view as and when the state changes.

 ![dag-button-refresh.png](images/airflow_workshop/dag-button-refresh.png)

-You can also use the [Airflow CLI](https://airflow.apache.org/cli.html) in terminal to enable and trigger your DAGs:
+You can also use the [Airflow CLI](https://airflow.apache.org/cli.html) in the terminal to enable and trigger your DAGs:

 ```bash
 # enable/disable